ReggaeUlli/BA_data/README.md

 # Install
   on a arm system with linux operating system and docker installed:

-  create the docker volumes for persistant data
+  create the docker volumes for persistent data

     docker volume create minio_data
     docker volume create node-red_data